-JACKSONVILLE, Fla. – Some hospitals in Jacksonville are making changes to their visitation policies as COVID-19 cases and hospitalizations in Florida and around Jacksonville have increased.
+JACKSONVILLE, Fla. – Some hospitals in Jacksonville are making changes to their visitation policies as a record-breaking number of COVID-19 cases and hospitalizations are being recorded in Florida and around Jacksonville.
+The surge has forced some hospitals to exceed their capacity.

-UF Health Jacksonville said that “due to the rise in COVID-19 cases in Jacksonville and Florida, visitation is limited at this time.”
-The hospital said it is allowing one visitor per patient at a time.
+UF Health Jacksonville said on July 20 that due to the rise in COVID-19 cases in Jacksonville and Florida, visitation is limited the hospital said it is allowing one visitor per patient at a time.
+News4Jax reached out to UF Health to ask if any changes have been made to the policy since.

-Debra Wells is among the patients hospitalized at UF Health Jacksonville.
+Debra Wells was among the patients hospitalized at UF Health Jacksonville in mid-July.

 “I thought I had a cold.
-Come to find out, it wasn’t a cold,” Wells told a national reporter by phone on Monday.
+Come to find out, it wasn’t a cold,” Wells told a national reporter by phone.
 “Before I came in, I felt like I was about to die.”

 According to health experts, the majority of hospitalized COVID-19 patients aren’t vaccinated.